Frequently Asked Questions

 Unfortunately, no. While you should verify your plan's coverage with your insurance provider, most private US health insurance companies do not provide coverage for hearing devices and neither does Medicare.

 Be sure to open your battery door both to preserve your battery life and to allow any moisture to evaporate from your hearing aid.
-We suggest placing your hearing aid back in its protective box when not in use.
+When not in use, we suggest placing your hearing aid in a hearing aid dry box which can be purchased online, or back in its protective box.